BuzzFeed’s tip jar may be the last dying gasp of the VC-backed news model

 But while corporate owners continue to fumble around in search of a solution, the reality is that venture capital was never going to be the answer for news outlets.
 VCs demand big returns that require bigger growth and soaring valuations.
 That‘s fine when you’re talking about things like social networking sites or a software or cloud service that might have big upfront costs but can clearly deliver sustainable profits once it reaches scale.

-For all the wonderous digital tools available to media, the industry was losing boots on the ground.
-The vast majority of the world’s information still exists in printed form, or in someone else’s head.
-And no algorithm or feed or aggregator is going to extract sufficiently large amounts of that information.
+For all the wonderous digital tools available to media, the industry has been losing boots on the ground.
+The vast majority of the world’s information still exists in printed form, or in someone’s head.
+And no algorithm or feed or aggregator is going to extract sufficiently large amounts of that information to replace journalists.
 Having a human being talk to another human is still a far more efficient means of news gathering and storytelling.

 Alas, the humans responsible for bringing readers the news don’t tend to scale.
 They are expensive and only become more so as they gain experience.
 I’m still hopeful that the digital success of the New York Times and the Washington Post can be adapted to re-invigorate local newsgathering.
 But for the moment, the crisis is real, and we have yet to arrive at a solution.

 Still, the decision to seek salvation in the form of venture capital was a foolish one.
 We can at least take it as a lesson painfully learned.
-And now that it has collapsed, we can give it a quiet burial and move ahead in search of real, sustainable solutions.
+And now that the VC-funded news model has collapsed, we can give it a quiet burial and move ahead in search of real, sustainable solutions.